treeform/spacy/README.md

 # HashSpace

 HashSpace is a little more complex than SortSpace but it’s still pretty simple.
-Instead of drawing the power from a sorting algorithm it draws its power from hash tables.
+Instead of drawing its power from a sorting algorithm it draws its power from hash tables.
 HashSpace has a resolution and every entry going in is put into a grid-bucket.
 To check for surrounding entries you simply look up closest grid buckets and then loop through their entries.

 ![examples/HashSpace.png](examples/HashSpace.png)